hisubram/mobilefoundation/troubleshooting.md

 - Do all users have the problem?
 - (For multi-site installations.)
 Do all sites have the problem?

 If one layer reports the problem, the problem does not necessarily originate in that layer.
 Part of identifying where a problem originates is understanding the environment in which it exists.
 Take some time to completely describe the problem environment, including the operating system and version, all corresponding software and versions, and hardware information.
-Confirm that you are running within an environment that is a supported configuration; many problems can be traced back to incompatible levels of software that are not intended to run together or have not been fully tested together.
+Confirm that you are running within an environment that is a supported configuration, many problems can be traced back to incompatible levels of software that are not intended to run together or are not fully tested together.

 ### When does the problem occur?

-Develop a detailed timeline of events leading up to a failure, especially for those cases that are one-time occurrences.
+Develop a detailed timeline of events that lead up to a failure, especially for those cases that are one-time occurrences.
 You can most easily develop a timeline by working backward: Start at the time an error was reported (as precisely as possible, even down to the millisecond), and work backward through the available logs and information.
 Typically, you need to look only as far as the first suspicious event that you find in a diagnostic log.

 To develop a detailed timeline of events, answer these questions: